 Quotes from the 2017–2018 Global Justice Fellows:

-Rabbi Laura J. Abrasley: “The Biblical prophet Isaiah taught that we must ‘learn to do go and seek out justice.’
+Rabbi Laura J. Abrasley: “The Biblical prophet Isaiah taught that we must ‘learn to do good and seek out justice.’
 In my work as a rabbi committed to pursuing justice at all levels, I am deeply guided by this important teaching from Jewish tradition.
 The words remind me that my good intentions must be met with equally good actions.
 I feel especially privileged to travel to Guatemala with AJWS as a Global Justice Fellow and learn first-hand from the human rights leaders working every day to put good intentions into real action.
-I look forward to bringing back that learning to Temple and Newton as we look to help support these important justice efforts.”
+I look forward to bringing back that learning to Temple Shalom of Newton as we look to help support these important justice efforts.”

 Rabbi Noah Farkas: “As a rabbi, I believe that my Jewish heritage enjoins each of us to reach out beyond ourselves and to help others.
 God is global, the prophet Isaiah once said.
 We, who are inheritors of the prophetic tradition must also be global.
 I feel especially privileged to put my teachings into action as a Global Justice Fellow and to learn from Guatemalan human rights leaders what the people in Los Angeles can do to support these efforts.”